Roland L. Bragg: World War II

 Bragg enlisted in the U.S. Army in July 1943 and was stationed at Fort Bragg.
 He served as a toxic gas handler from July 1943 to November 1945.
 In August 1944 Bragg deployed to England.
 Bragg was a paratrooper in the Army with the rank of private first class, serving with the 513th Parachute Infantry Regiment, 17th Airborne Division during the Battle of the Bulge.
 Bragg took part in approximately 30 jumps during the war.

 Bragg was briefly held prisoner by German troops at a German aid station.
 A German soldier recognized him as a fellow Mason and let him go.

-Bragg was awarded the Silver Star for events in the Battle of the Bulge on January 7, 1945, when he, lightly wounded and accompanied by First Lieutenant McClain (a forward observer from the 466th Parachute Field Artillery Battalion), drove a captured German ambulance twenty miles under enemy machine gun fire to an Allied hospital in Belgium.
+Bragg was awarded the Silver Star for events in the Battle of the Bulge on January 7, 1945, when he, lightly wounded and accompanied by First Lieutenant McClain (a forward observer from the 466th Parachute Field Artillery Battalion), drove a captured German ambulance 20 mi under enemy machine gun fire to an Allied hospital in Belgium.
 According to John Eisenhower's 1969 book The Bitter Woods, the ambulance was transporting one wounded American soldier who was killed when the ambulance was struck by enemy fire.
 According to a 1994 report, Bragg transported four wounded soldiers, saving at least one of the soldiers' lives.
 As a result of the enemy fire, Bragg was wounded in action with a light burn, but was able to return to Flamierge with a supply party later that night.

 According to his family, Bragg was offered a military promotion for his efforts, but he would not accept it.